Quantum Bayesian Error Mitigation Employing Poisson Modelling over the Hamming Spectrum for Quantum Error Mitigation: Related Work

 \section{Related Work}

 Reducing quantum errors is crucial to the success of quantum computing.
-The field of handling quantum errors within the system and architecture community is rapidly growing with two predominant techniques being focused at the high-level: quantum error correction (QEC) and quantum error mitigation (QEM).
+The field of handling quantum errors within the system and architecture community is rapidly growing with two predominant techniques: quantum error correction (QEC) and quantum error mitigation (QEM).

 \textbf{Quantum error correction} currently is predominantly focused on building surface codes \cite{fowler2009high,devitt2013quantum,lidar2013quantum,gottesman1997stabilizer}.
-Surface codes employ the idea of a logical qubit, which is comprised of multiple physical qubits, all of which are responsible for correcting certain types of quantum errors.
-Surface codes utilize ancilla qubits entangled which are measured during circuit induction, and appropriate error correcting operations are applied to the logical qubit such that the error is corrected across the system.
+Surface codes employ the idea of a logical qubit, which is comprised of multiple physical qubits, all of which are responsible for correcting quantum errors.
+Surface codes utilize ancilla qubits entangled which are measured during circuit induction, and error correcting operations are applied to the logical qubit such that the error is corrected .
 However, surface codes require errors to be corrected at a rate faster than they are generated.
 Wu et al. \cite{wu2022synthesis} describes a procedure for stitching surface codes to near term superconducting quantum computers, which tackles the mapping problem of syndrome and ancilla qubits to superconducting devices based on degrees of connectivity.
 LILIPUT \cite{das2022lilliput} proposes a lightweight lookup table for syndrome error correction, motivated by the need for live rapid syndrome error correction.
 QULATIS \cite{ueno2022qulatis} discusses a syndrome decoder design capable of operating within a cryogenic environment, due to the expected operating conditions of fault tolerant quantum computing.

 \textbf{Quantum Error Mitigation} comprises pre and post circuit induction error mitigation techniques \cite{lowe2021unified,kim2020quantum,lao20222qan,alam2020circuit,patel2021qraft}.
 Pre-circuit induction is predominantly characterised through transpiler improvements.
 Due to the fact that quantum errors are generated via increasing circuit depth and gate counts, therefore optimizing to minimize these features is advantageous to system performance.
 Gushu et al.~\cite{li2019tackling} discusses a transpilation technique comprising graph search techniques and an optimization function.
 Application specific transpiation techniques \cite{alam2020circuit,lao20222qan,gokhale2019partial} seek to apply gate minimization and cancellation techniques by exploiting domain specific knowledge.
 For example, 2QAN \cite{lao20222qan} is a transpilation technique applied to 2-local Hamiltonian simulation that operates by exploiting the sequencing invariance of the Hamiltonian term operators, and hence attempts to place operations that can be cancelled and optimized closer to each other.
 As for post-circuit induction quantum error mitigation techniques, Zheng et al. \cite{zheng2020bayesian} uses a Bayesian inference algorithm to identify posterior distributions to mitigate post-induction errors.
 Patel et. al. \cite{patel2021qraft} uses the reversibility of quantum circuits to mitigate post-induction errors via reversed circuit re-induction.
 Hamming spectrum error mitigation is dominated by HAMMER \cite{tannu2022hammer}, which is a pioneering work in combining the structure of errors in quantum computers along side a reclassification protocol to boost circuit fidelities.